What Language Do Amish Speak?

 Pennsylvania Dutch Vs Standard German

-This language doesn’t filter much of the diverse origin from the parts of the upper Rhine river, however, talks about the strong immigrant group from Palatine.
+This Amish language doesn’t filter much of the diverse origin from the parts of the upper Rhine River, however, talks about the strong immigrant group from Palatine.

 Pennsylvania Dutch, as perceived by many is not a corrupt variant of Standard German because it was originally developed as a written standard based on a number of spoken German dialects.